…when?*

-Many of us are bone-tired, whether from the endless political battles, or personal traumas, profound natural disasters and the resulting suffering and basic fear (can I safely take my teenager to a concert?)
+Many of us are bone-tired, whether from the endless political battles, personal traumas, profound natural disasters, and the resulting suffering and basic fear (can I safely take my teenager to a concert?)

 We NEED each other.
 We need to help each other remember why we were put here in the first place, and how to rest and recover, and seek the highest.